github-actions

 Anatomy of an Agentic Workflow

 Agentic workflow files live in .github/workflows/ alongside your existing YAML files.
-Each file has two parts: YAML frontmatter for configuration and Markdown for natural language instructions.
-The .md file is your source of truth; the .lock.yml is the hardened, executable version.
+Each file has two parts: YAML frontmatter for triggers/permissions/tools and a Markdown body for natural language instructions.
+The .md file is the source of truth; gh aw compile generates the hardened .lock.yml workflow that actually runs in Actions.

 Issue Triage — Agentic Workflow (.md)